YogurtTheHorse/vcy/README.md

 # Contributors

 Most of the code is written by me, YogurtTheHorse, but some parts were written by [ScaryTreeFF](https://github.com/ScaryTreeFF).
-Game concept is a combination of mine and ScaryTreeF's ideas.
+Game concept is a combination of mine and ScaryTreeFF's ideas.

 # Core concept